Sid110307/Sid110307/experience.md

 **Interdisciplinary Centre for Energy Research (ICER), Indian Institute of Science**
 *Apr 2023 – Oct 2024 (completed)*

-- Designed CAD models for microfluidic sensors used for sensing particular substances.
+- Designed CAD models for microfluidic sensors used to detect specific substances.
 - Developed a real-time photovoltaic (PV) dashboard with data logging, live analytics, and interactive graphs.
-- Implemented full-stack architecture using React, Next.js, MySQL, and visualization libraries for monitoring data.
+- Implemented full-stack architecture using React, Next.js, MySQL, and visualization libraries like Plotly.js for monitoring data.

 ---